Northern lights will be visible in fewer states than originally forecast. Will you still be able to see them?

 Brasher said a G3 or a G4 storm would be needed to see the Northern Lights from mid-latitude states.
 "We did - for example - have a G4 storm in late March and again in late April that caused the aurora to be visible as far south as Arizona and Oklahoma," he said.

 The best time to see the lights is when the sky is clear and dark, according to the institute.
 They are more visible closest to the equinox, or the longest days of sunlight in the year occurring in the spring and fall.
-Auroras usually occur every 27 days, and they come from solar storms.
+Auroras come from solar storms.

 The National Oceanic and Atmospheric Administration has an animated forecast of the lights' movement and says the best time to see them is within an hour or two of midnight, usually between 10 p.m. and 2 a.m. local time.